huymh/Consumer-Spending-Project/README.md

 - Is there a correlation between time and spending in any category code?

 #### State Level
-- In what states do the lower quantiles spend more than the higher quanitiles on average?
+- In which states do the lower quantiles spend more than the higher quanrtiles relatively?
 Which state has the biggest difference?
-- In what sates do the higher quantiles spend more than the lower quantiles on average?
+- In which states do the higher quantiles spend more than the lower quanriles relatively?
 Which state has the biggest difference?
+- In which states do the higher and lower quartiles spend roughly the same relatively?

 #### City Level
 - Which cities experienced the steepest spending declines during the beginning of lockdown?